 “We just can’t arrive bare-handed.
 You’re just going to have to buy them another bottle.
 And DO NOT be mean – get them something really good.”
 I knew I had to do this.
 Third time lucky.

-But of course, the world famous Australian wine section in Frankfurt’s duty-free section was nowhere to be found.
+But of course, the world famous Australian wine section in Frankfurt’s duty-free section with queues around the airport was nowhere to be found.
 If I wanted a French grand cru or an Italian Brunello, there were row upon row to choose from.
 But I couldn’t take coal to Newcastle, so settled on an aged litre of single malt, which almost melted my credit card.

 So we made our way toward the gate to board our flight to Lyon.
 Not 20 metres from the duty-free cash register, the bag holding the whiskey split and with an almighty crash, Scotland’s finest pooled all over the hard tiled floor.
 I took the sodden split bag back to the cash register protesting the bag I had been given and wanting a refund.
 There was talk about me waiting for the duty manager to get back from some far flung part of the airport to make a decision.
 But our flight was leaving in 20 minutes.